okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/asa/service-users/index.md

 ### Issue a Service User token

 <ApiOperation method="POST" url="https://app.scaleft.com/v1/teams/${team_name}/service_token" />
-Most calls to the Okta Advanced Server Access API require an HTTP Authorization header with a value of the form Bearer ${AUTH_TOKEN}.
+Most calls to the Okta Advanced Server Access API require an HTTP Authorization header with a value of the form `Bearer ${AUTH_TOKEN}`.
 To retrieve an auth token, you'll need to [create a service user and API key](https://help.okta.com/en/prod/Content/Topics/Adv_Server_Access/docs/service-users.htm), then pass the API key information to this endpoint.
 Auth tokens may expire at any time, so code using them should be prepared to handle a 401 response code by creating a new one.